Br4ndonP0nce/Br4ndonP0nce/README.md

-# Brandon Ponce - Full Stack & Blockchain Developer | CTO aat The Gratitude Bear/The Gratitude Bear Technologies | CEO at Decode Next Consultancy
+# Brandon Ponce - Full Stack & Blockchain Developer | CTO at The Gratitude Bear/The Gratitude Bear Technologies | CEO at Decode Next Consultancy

 Welcome to my project portfolio, showcasing a blend of my blockchain and full-stack development expertise.